 |Nine Hours Shinjuku-North is also a good option for solo travellers.
 It is also located in the heart of Shinjuku city.
 It’s very near to Shinjuku Gyoen Park, Meiji Shrine, Tokyo Tower and Tsukiji Outer Market.

-It has extremely clean dorms that cost between 2000 to 3000 INR per night with remarkably clean shared bathroom.
+It has extremely clean dorms that cost between 2000 to 3000 INR per night with a remarkably clean shared bathroom.

 The staff is friendly and proficient in English.
 A breakfast containing ham & cheese or tuna panini (alternates every day), and milk with granola is served daily and can be purchased for 600 Yen.